jnqian99/academic-performance/README.md

 ## Conclusion and Future Work

+This project explored a comprehensive workflow for predicting student academic outcomes, focusing on identifying at-risk students who may drop out.
+Through preprocessing, clustering, outlier detection, feature selection, and classification, the analysis provided meaningful insights into the dataset while evaluating the strengths and weaknesses of different methods.

+### Key Findings

+1. **Data Characteristics**:
+   - The dataset contains overlapping features and noise, which made clustering less effective, as reflected by low Silhouette Scores across all methods.
+   - Academic features like grades and approved units were identified as the most relevant predictors for student outcomes, aligning with domain knowledge.

+2. **Clustering Performance**:
+   - Clustering methods struggled to provide meaningful separations due to overlapping features and noise.
+   - KMeans with `k=2` provided the most interpretable results but showed significant overlap with the true labels.
+DBSCAN struggled the most due to a dominant single cluster.

+3. **Feature Selection**:
+   - Recursive Feature Elimination (RFE) and Mutual Information (MI) methods identified the most relevant features while maintaining similar accuracy levels compared to using the full feature set.
+   - Feature selection slightly reduced execution time and dimensionality but did not lead to significant performance gains in classification.

+4. **Classification Models**:
-For classification, we used three classification models: Kernel SVM, Random Forest and k-NN.
-We used roc-auc as the scoring function for hyperparameter search and used recall as the primary measuring score for the final model.
-We also did a hyperparameter search for the threshold of decision probability to balance the recall and accuracy.
-Kernel SVM classifier did the best job in terms of overall performance.
-We can identify and thus help over 90% of the struggling students while not wasting too much aiding resources on non-struggling students (accuracy is 78.5%) using SVM.
-Random Forest classifier ranked the second and could identify over 89% of the struggling students. k-NN classifier ranked the third and could identify over 84% of the struggling students.
+  - Three classification models—Kernel SVM, Random Forest, and k-NN—were evaluated with roc-auc used for hyperparameter tuning and recall prioritized to minimize False Negatives.
+Decision probability thresholds were optimized to balance recall and accuracy.
+   - **Kernel SVM** classifier did the best job in terms of overall performance.
+We can identify and thus help over **90%** of the struggling students while not wasting too much aiding resources on non-struggling students (accuracy is 78.5%) using SVM. **Random Forest** classifier ranked the second and could identify over **89%** of the struggling students. **k-NN** classifier ranked the third and could identify over 84% of the struggling students.

+5. **Key Metric Choice**:
-It is important to determine what scoring function to use in a data mining task and what kind of mistakes are the most costly and should be avoided.
+   - It is important to determine what scoring function to use in a data mining task and what kind of mistakes are the most costly and should be avoided.
 In this case, we want to avoid the False Negative mistakes as much as possible and thus we use recall as the primary score.
 To keep the accuracy in a reasonable range, we use roc-auc as the scoring function for hyperparameter search.

-### Key Findings

 ### Challenges and Limitations